a-le/db-portal/README.md

 - RESTful API access
 - Cross-platform support: Windows, Linux, and other OSes supported by Go
 - Built with love, leveraging incredible technologies: Go language, [MithrilJS](https://mithril.js.org/), and more.
+- The admin part is coming soon... stay tuned !

 ## Quick Installation
 1. Download the executable from `/builds` along with these folders: `/conf`, `/web`, `/sampledb`.